 Income tax may not be the only tax you are responsible for, so it’s important to understand other possible tax requirements you may face.
 The majority of independent contractors are considered to be self-employed and are therefore subject to paying self-employment tax in addition to income tax.

 However, there are situations and circumstances in which this tax may not apply to you.
-For instance, how your consultancy is incorporated may affect your obligation regarding this tax.
-In addition, whether or not your consultancy made a significant profit during the past year could also be a factor.
+For instance, how your business is incorporated may affect your obligation regarding this tax.
+In addition, whether or not your business made a significant profit during the past year could also be a factor.
 More information about self-employment tax requirements can be found on the IRS website.

-In addition to affecting your eligibility for things like self-employment tax, your consultancy’s legal status also determines the forms you need to file with the IRS.
+In addition to affecting your eligibility for things like self-employment tax, the legal status of your business also determines the forms you need to file with the IRS.
 Filing the wrong forms could cause delays that result in penalties and fines, or, at the very least, extra hassle and wasted time.
 While the exact forms you need will vary depending on factors such as your income, the structure of your business, and state laws, two common forms you’ll need for federal income tax filing are:

 - Home Office: If you work from a dedicated office space in your home, some of the costs associated with that space, such as partial utilities, may be deductible.

 - Office Supplies: from home office hardware to business-specific furniture, your office supplies may also qualify as an additional deduction.

 - Health Insurance: If your consultancy’s business structure means you have self-employment income, you may be able to deduct a percentage of your health insurance premiums for yourself and your dependents.